Wednesday, August 27, 2025

 GAME SYSTEM

-To do horror justice, the player characters need to by sufficiently low-powered enough to feel like survivors or victims rather than heroes.
+To do horror justice, the player characters need to be sufficiently low-powered enough to feel like survivors or victims rather than heroes.
 To do low-fantasy and sci-fi justice, a limited catalog of races, classes, equipment, and magic is necessary.
 For these reasons, I do not suggest using a game based on heroic or superheroic play.
 Use something simpler and more generic.
 I suggest using this setting with any retroclone based on D&D Basic such as Basic Fantasy RPG, Lamentations of the Flame Princes, or Olde Swords Reign.
 D&D Basic is a quintessential RPG, and so these retroclones are simple, fast, easy, free, and they don't have decades worth of bloat.
 Other free game suggestions are Cogent Roleply, Open-Legend RPG, Cairn, OSRIC, and The Black Hack.
+I created Open Lite RPG for this purpose which you can find on this blogger.

 Forget everything you know about D&D or Call of Cthulhu.
 Think more about gritty or pulpy comic books like Teenage Mutant Ninja Turtles.
 Think about the X-Files or Buffy the Vampire Slayer.
 Think about Resident Evil or Parasite Eve or Silent Hill.
 The typical fantasy class options must be recontextualized for a modern setting.
 A fighter is just someone very athletic.
 A thief is somone skilled at something unscrupulous.
 A cleric is someone faithful who receives miraculous powers from their faith in a higher authority (God).
 A magic-user is someone who can use powers from another source that we merely describe as magic for lack of a better word.